EndlessATC/Airports/final/NA/KIAH/README.md

 ### Airspace
 - Set minimal altitude for arrivals to 5000 feet
 - Set above altitude to 15001 feet to clear the Bravo airspace
-- Added and removed lines to match example for 5.0.3
+- Added and removed lines of code to match example template for Endless ATC version 5.0.3
 - Added center handoff frequencies

 ### Airport 1 George Bush Intercontinental Houston Airport
 - Added starting altitude to entry points
 - Added tower frequencies
-- Updated properties to match 5.0.3
+- Updated properties to support Endless ATC version 5.0.3

-### STARs
-- Extended DRLLR approach start

 ### Airport 2 Hobby
 - Added starting altitude to entry points
 - Added tower frequencies
-- Updated properties to match 5.0.3
+- Updated properties to support Endless ATC version 5.0.3
+- traffic flow is set to 3x real life traffic flow

+### New Class D Aiports
+- KCXO : Conroe Reginal Airport with RNAV with RNAV approach
+- KDWH : David Wayne Hooks with RNAV with RNAV approach
+- KEFD : Ellington Field with RNAV with RNAV approach
+- KSGR : Suglar Land with RNAV with RNAV approach
+- KGLS : Scholes / Galveston with RNAV approaches
+- KTME : Houston Executive with RNAV approach

+### New STARS
+- Added STARs that feed into the new class D airports

+### New SIDS
+- Added SIDs that lead traffic away from the new class D airports

 ## Version 2.2
 ### Beacons